A Major U.S. Spy Law Just Lapsed, But Your VPN Traffic Still Isn't Safe From It

 A bipartisan amendment that would have required a warrant before agencies search Americans' data nearly passed in 2024, failing on a tied vote.

 The House passed a three-year renewal of Section 702 on April 29 by a vote of 235-191.
-The Senate rejected that version, and Congress instead passed a 45-day extension on April 30, buying time until approximately mid-June to determine what a longer-term reauthorization would look like.
+The Senate rejected that version, and Congress instead passed a 45-day extension on April 30, buying time until mid-June to determine what a longer-term reauthorization would look like.

 Into that uncertainty, Sen. Ron Wyden (D-OR) and a group of colleagues sent a formal letter to Director of National Intelligence Tulsi Gabbard asking whether VPN users could be losing their privacy rights under this very law.
 The letter asks "if these VPN services, which are advertised as a privacy protection … could, in fact, negatively impact their rights against U.S. government surveillance."